Class Descriptions

 Do you want to know what to expect in Brent’s ‘Advancing’ class?

-The “horsemanship” class is a combination of the “Foundation” and “Advancing” classes.
-You’ll start on the ground; Brent will see what people need/want, and go from there.
-Sometimes Brent will have some people riding, while others do the same exercises from the ground.
+The “Horsemanship” class is a combination of the “Foundation” and “Advancing” classes.
+You’ll start on the ground; Brent tailors the curriculum based on the students needs and goals.
+This may involve some riders working on mounted exercises while other practice the same skills from the ground.